nphorsley59/Noah_Portfolio/README.md

 Libraries: *pandas, matplot, seaborn*

 ### Project Overview
 Using a competition dataset from Kaggle with over 75 explanatory variables, I created a model that predicts the sale price of a house in Ames, Iowa based on its description.
-The purpose of this project was to demonstrate my ability to use exploratory data analysis on large, complicated datasets to produce a reliable predictive model.
+The purpose of this project was to demonstrate my ability to use an exploratory data analysis on a large, complicated dataset to produce a reliable predictive model.

 ### Analysis